metapolator/metapolator/working-UI-demo.md

 * Close

 ## parameters panel
-Her is the list of parameters we support:
+Her is the list of _possible_ parameters we could support:

 * Width
 * Height